logicmoo/logicmoo_workspace/packs_sys/logicmoo_base/README.md

 [BSD 2-Clause License](LICENSE.md)

 Copyright (c) 2017,
-Douglas Miles <logicmoo@gmail.com> and TeamSPoon
+Douglas Miles <logicmoo@gmail.com> and logicmoo
 All rights reserved.

 # Not _obligated_ to maintain a git fork just to contribute

 Dislike having tons of forks that are several commits behind the main git repo?

-Be old school - Please ask to be added to TeamSPoon and Contribute directly !
+Be old school - Please ask to be added to logicmoo and Contribute directly !
 Still, we wont stop you from doing it the Fork+PullRequest method